-We’re Bringing Our Justice Storytelling to TUBI
+We’re Bringing Justice-Centered Storytelling to TUBI

-The distribution deal, made possible by a partnership between Emil Pinnock of Genius in the Hood and Represent Justice, marks a significant shift in justice-focused storytelling.
-For decades, the true crime genre and prison narratives have largely taken an extractive approach, often produced by industry filmmakers and producers rather than by those directly impacted by the system.
+Many popular shows and films about the legal justice system have long taken an extractive approach, often produced by industry filmmakers and producers rather than by those directly impacted by the system.
 The Represent Justice collection, however, features storytelling led by authentic voices and centers lived experiences that confront the realities of systemic injustice and its harmful ripple effects from perspectives rarely elevated at scale.

 Los Angeles County has the largest juvenile justice system in the country, and for too long, Black and brown youth in Los Angeles have been shuttled into a system that looks to cages over care.
 Represent Justice Ambassador Kent Mendoza was one of those young people, and now works to make sure our kids won’t face a similar fate.
 A Million Dollar Cage, produced by Kent, follows his journey as he fights to transform L.A.
 County’s youth justice system and create alternatives to incarceration.